 Recognizing the signs and symptoms of Candida is not always easy.
 The toxins released by a Candida overgrowth can cause issues in various parts of the body.
 That’s why symptoms can be as diverse as brain fog, joint pain, and more.
 Read on to find out if Candida is behind your symptoms.

-- Symptoms Of Candida
+- Candida Symptoms

 As a syndrome, the symptoms of a Candida overgrowth can affect almost every part of your body.
 Typical signs can include brain fog, repeated yeast infections, weight gain, food cravings, fatigue, gas, and a host of other complaints.